 As indicated in the name of the pants, they are convertible, so they are easily converted into shorts via the zip-off legs.
 Always nice to have the conversion into shorts option for those hotter days out on the trail.

 However, they are effectively 3 in 1 pants as they can also be rolled up into Capri style pants as well, so a lot of versatility in terms of options to utilize.

 The pants are constructed using shell: 95% nylon, 5% spandex, and trim: 100% polyester.
 This material is stretch performance variegated ripstop, so tough, and it also features a durable water repellent finish, to help bead water away.

 All in all, the material make-up also provides and enables a comfortable fit and good stretching capability.
 The lower legs are also quite loose, so they should easily hang over any pair of hiking or backpacking boots.

 These trail pants have a zip fly front with a two button closure.
 The waist, in keeping with the material, has elasticity to help secure a comfortable fit.
 The pants have belt loops, and although a belt does not come with the pants, a string tie is available.

 The pants feature 2 front slash pockets, 2 front cargo pockets and 2 back pockets.
 The pants also come in three color options, namely cargo green, dark khaki and coal.

-The prAna Sage convertible pants for women are another great option, and with so much versatility, 3 in 1 pants, they will meet a lot of your hiking needs be it a hot sunny summer’s day out in the hills, or a cooler stroll in the autumn.
+The prAna Sage convertible pants for women are another great option, and with so much versatility, 3 in 1 pants, they will meet a lot of your hiking needs be it a hot sunny Summer’s day out in the hills, or a cooler stroll in the Fall.